SamLex/docker-jenkins-with-arma3-tools/README.md

 sqflint -d . | sqflint-formatter.bash
 ```

-This custom format produced can be parsed by adding a "Scan for compiler warnings" post-build stage and selecting the "SQF Lint" parser.
+The custom format produced can be parsed by adding a "Scan for compiler warnings" post-build stage and selecting the "SQF Lint" parser.